eisenlohrmoullab/code_templates/README.md

 - what it does: example for creating a person-mean, a daily person deviation, and plotting a person-centered outcome across the cycle.
 - When to use: When visualizing one outcome across the cycle, raw data.
 - ***Note: This is saved as a text file because I had initlally just written it as a slack message for someone.
 Can be changed into a script.
 - ***Note 2: I now have better code to do this in a loop, for many outcomes at once.
-Need to turn that into a template asap!
-If this note is still present and you go to use this script, it means I haven't saved the functions as their own template yet - contact Jordan for better code :)
+Use "prep_person-means-person-devs-rolling-avgs.Rmd"

+**prep_person-means-person-devs-rolling-avgs.Rmd**
+- author: Jordan
+- what it does: writes functions and runs them within a for loop on a list to: create person-means; create person-centered deviations; create 3-day rolling averages
+- When to use: when prepping your analytic data for graphing.

 **prep_review cycle vars.R**
 - author: Jordan